BioNet Web Service issue

-The IBVD program modernises the way we work with vegetation classification and map data by providing a suite of logically related foundational information products based around a single classification framework and map for the State.
+The Integrated BioNet Vegetation Data (IBVD) program modernises how we work with vegetation classification and map data by providing a suite of logically related foundational information products based on a single classification framework and map for the state.

-Integrated BioNet Vegetation Data for NSW
+Watch the video: Introduction to Integrated BioNet Vegetation Data for New South Wales.

-BioNet allows vegetation classification and map data to link to other biodiversity information commonly applied in biodiversity assessments, including Threatened Ecological Community and threatened species data.
+BioNet allows vegetation classification and map data to link to other biodiversity information commonly applied in biodiversity assessments, including threatened ecological communities and threatened species data.

 Integrated BioNet Vegetation Data is an important ongoing program to develop and maintain publicly available high-quality native vegetation classification and map products for New South Wales.

 - The Trees Near Me NSW mobile app and website are available for quick and easy access to the State Vegetation Type Map.

-What data are included in the IBVD program?
+What data are included in the Integrated BioNet Vegetation Data program?

 NSW vegetation classification hierarchy

-A summary list of Plant Community Types is available by clicking ‘download’ on the BioNet Plant Community Type Data page.
+A summary list of plant community types is available by clicking download on the BioNet Plant Community Type Data page.

-State Vegetation Type Map (SVTM)
+State Vegetation Type Map

 BioNet flora survey plots

 Standard floristic survey plots are maintained in the Flora survey module of the BioNet Atlas application.

 Vegetation condition benchmarks

 Vegetation condition benchmarks provide a framework for measuring the integrity of vegetation used in the Biodiversity Assessment Method.
-Benchmark data are maintained in the BioNet Vegetation Classification application.

 What tools and applications are linked to Integrated BioNet Vegetation Data?

-SEED (Sharing and Enabling Environmental Data)
+SEED (Sharing and Enabling Environmental Data) portal

-Trees Near Me NSW
+Trees Near Me NSW application

 The Trees Near Me NSW app – winner of Gold in the GOV Design Awards 2023.

-Plot to Plant Community Type Assignment Tool
+Plot to PCT Assignment Tool